Table 4.6. Capacity Additions, Retirements and Changes by Energy Source, 2011 (Count, Megawatts)

 In the case of some wind, solar and wave energy sites, the capacity for multiple generators is reported in a single generator record and is presented as a single generator in the generator count.

-Net Changes to Existing Capacity reflect generator additions, generator retirements, and changes to previosuly reported generator capacity.
+Other Changes to Existing Capacity reflect uprates, derates, repowerings, and changes to previously reported generator capacity.

 Source: U.S. Energy Information Administration, Form EIA-860, 'Annual Electric Generator Report.'